brojonat/incentivize-this-backend/README.md

 ## Authentication

-The project uses a two-step authentication process:
+The project uses a two-step authentication process typical to what you'd see in a OAuth2 flow:

-1. **Basic Auth**: Used only for the `/token` endpoint to obtain a Bearer token
+1. **Form with Credentials**: Used only for the `POST /token` endpoint to obtain a Bearer token

+   - Client submits form data with the following fields
-   - Username: Your email
+     - `username`: Your email
-   - Password: Server secret key (`SERVER_SECRET_KEY`)
+     - `password`: Server secret key (`SERVER_SECRET_KEY`)

 2. **Bearer Token**: Used for all other authenticated endpoints
    - Obtained from the `/token` endpoint